 Europeans enjoy longer lives and, for the most part in good health.
 Life expectancy at birth has increased by about ten years for both men and women over the last five decades.
 In 2070, life expectancy at birth is projected to reach 86.1 years for men, up from 78.2 in 2018.
-For women, it is estimated at 90.3 - up from 83.7.
-In combination with a declining birth rate, the proportion of older people in society is increasing steadily and thus becoming a larger target group for thermal tourism.
+For women, it is estimated at 90.3 - up from 83.7.29 In combination with a declining birth rate, the proportion of older people in society is increasing steadily and thus becoming a larger target group for thermal tourism.
 That makes ageing well and anti-ageing interesting topics for the sector.

-AGEING WELL
+AGFING WELL

-In France, thermal centres have the approach to addressing ageing problems through care, prevention and education of the elderly based on three pillars: physical activity, nutrition and therapeutic education.
+- Europeans born in 2018 can expect an average of 64 healthy life years. - In France, thermal centres have the approach to addressing ageing problems through care, prevention and education of the elderly based on three pillars: physical activity, nutrition and therapeutic education.

-ANTI-AGEING
+ANTI-AGFING